cafeduke/cafeduke.github.io/_posts/deeplearning/cnn/2018-09-14-cnn-classic.md

 # Introduction

-This article details several types of classic convolutional  neural networks that have been successfully used.
+This article details several types of standard convolutional  neural networks that have been successfully used.

 - LeNet-5
 - AlexNet